Hello, hello everyone!

 So when you deliberately change the positioning of the sacrum, you’re automatically changing the alignment of the joint.

 Maybe some people won’t have this problem.
 But for me personally, I’ve come to avoid anything that deliberately moves the sacrum.

 It’s even one of the problems I’ve had with massage therapy, and why I stopped letting anyone except for my one trusted massage therapist go anywhere near my SI joints.
 If they used too much force, even if it was on my upper back, somehow it would alter the alignment of my SI joints.

 A lot of the time, I have found, less can be more.
-(That’s the whole principle behind why I came to prefer MET over chiropractic adjustments).
+(That’s the whole principle behind why I came to prefer the Muscle Energy Technique over chiropractic adjustments).

 Okay, that’s all for now.